zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

    Shifting panel

 This panel (:numref:`Fig. %s <ShiftingFIG>`), which is directly linked to the *Importers* panel, represents the shifting values (expressed with X, Y, Z) of an object (for example a 2D/3D survey) imported in Blender.
 Shifting values indicate the translation of an imported 2D survey or 3D object respect to absolute coordinates.
-On the lower part of the panel, the line “EPSG” indicates the Reference System (RS) whom 2D and 3D objects, imported in the Blender file, will refer to.
+On the lower part of the panel, the line *EPSG* indicates the Reference System (RS) whom 2D and 3D objects, imported in the Blender file, will refer to.

 .. admonition:: Remember